 And Apple Music has become increasingly important to Apple over the years – especially since iTunes is now no more.
 At WWDC 2019, Apple announced that it will soon shut down iTunes on Mac, replacing it instead with separate new Apple Music, Apple TV, and Apple Podcasts apps that will allow the company to better focus on each type of media.

-Simply pay Apple $9.99/£9.99 per month you can stream as much music as you like, as many times as you like, on as many devices as you like.
-You can do this from inside the stock Music app on your iPhone, iPad, iPod touch, or Apple Watch, with iTunes on your PC or Mac, and Apple's HomePod speaker.
+To get started, you simply pay Apple $9.99/£9.99 per month and you can stream as much music as you like, as many times as you like, on as many devices as you like.
+You can do this from inside the stock Music app on your iPhone, iPad, iPod touch, or Apple Watch and Apple's HomePod speaker.

 Even Android users can use the service, which might come as a surprise when Apple likes to wall-off its hardware and services.
-And in the name of spreading the Apple love, its music service is even supported on Amazon Echo speakers (in the US, and soon in the UK as well) and Amazon Fire TV streaming devices (US only).
+And in the name of spreading the Apple love, its music service is even supported on Amazon Echo speakers, which rolled out in the US and the UK earlier this year.

 Apple Music also offers extensive music discovery channels including round-the-clock radio station 'Beats 1' featuring renowned radio DJs like Zane Lowe, as well as social features that aim to put artists and bands closer to their fans.
 It's all exciting stuff.

-You'll definitely want to dig into Apple Music if you're interested in the Apple HomePod too.
-It's the only service the great-sounding speaker fully supports.
+You'll definitely want to dig into Apple Music if you're interested in the Apple HomePod too – right now t's the only service the great-sounding speaker fully supports.

 The basics of Apple Music

 Apple Music costs $9.99/£9.99 per month for a standard dose of all-you-can-eat music streaming or $14.99/£14.99 for a family package, which gives access for up to six people.

 That pricing is the same as most of Apple Music's competitors, but the family plan is a nice addition and offers real value for money.